6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 As you walk across it, you’ll have brilliant views of the Eiffel Tower and the Grand Palais and Petit Palais on the other side.

-We have kept the Eiffel Tower for the last moment of this 6 days in Paris itinerary.
+I have kept the Eiffel Tower for the last moment of this 6 days in Paris itinerary.
 Climb up to the Eiffel Tower to learn more about France’s most iconic monument and for an awesome view of Paris from above.

 The Eiffel Tower lits up at night, and it is truly magical.
 Did you know that while the Eiffel Tower is lit up, it sparkles for the first five minutes of every hour?

 Remember to book your Eiffel Tower tickets well in advance!
 With only six days in Paris, it’s essential to secure the date and time slot as soon as possible.
-If you book with Get Your Guide, you can cancel up to 24 hours in advance and receive a full refund.
+If you book with Get Your Guide, you can cancel up to 24 hours in advance and receive a 50% refund.

 Seine Cruise in Paris

-After your Eiffel Tower experience, what better way to finish off your trip to Paris than taking a dinner cruise down the River Seine.
-During this cruise, you will see many of the most famous Paris landmarks, magically illuminated, including the Eiffel Tower, the Musée d’Orsay, the Conciergerie, and more Click here to compare the best Seine River Cruises in Paris.
+During this cruise, you will see many of the most famous Paris landmarks, magically illuminated, including the Eiffel Tower, the Musée d’Orsay, the Conciergerie, and more.
+There are many Seine River Cruises in Paris, but this 3-course dinner cruise with live music is consistently well-rated.

 OPTION